Secret Gardens of East Anglia: A Private Tour of 22 Gardens, Barbara Segall and Marcus Harpur, September 2017

 RADIO, PODCASTS, YOUTUBE

-Barbara Segall was the sofa guest on Lesley Dolphin’s BBC Radio Norfolk show broadcast on 7 September 2017: Listen here.
+Barbara Segall was the sofa guest on Lesley Dolphin’s BBC Radio Suffolk show broadcast on 7 September 2017: Listen here.

 Award-winning horticulturist Barbara Segall joins Peter to discuss her book Secret Gardens of East Anglia: Listen here